Bernie Sanders on Economic Inequality

 What does Bernie want to do about fixing our criminal justice system?

-Instead of criminalizing people — particularly disadvantaged communities of color — we should be giving people the opportunities to be contributors to our society and economy.
-In Bernie’s words, it is an “unspeakable tragedy” that 1 in 3 black boys born today can expect to spend time in prison.
+Instead of criminalizing people — particularly those in disadvantaged communities of color — we should be giving people the opportunity to contribute to our society and economy.
+In Bernie’s words, it is an “unspeakable tragedy” that 1 in 3 black youths born today can expect to spend time in prison.
 It is imperative that our criminal justice system is reformed from the ground-up.